Death-Mask/Mother-of-the-world/writeup.md

   |_http-title: Did not follow redirect to http://egypt.thm/      <<<------------
   ```

-* Adding the given IP address as 'egypt.thm' to the '/etc/hosts' file and reloading a page fixes the error.
+* Adding the given IP address as `egypt.thm` to the `/etc/hosts` file and reloading a page fixes the error.

   ```
   echo "<machine-ip>   egypt.thm" >> /etc/hosts